mod-cpp/ms-pacman/test/exercises/32_exercises.md

 ## Exercise 320

-Re-name all the functions called in GameState::step to step so that they are all overloads.
+Re-name all the functions called in GameState::step in [GameState.cpp][2] to step so that they are all overloads.

 ```cpp
 void GameState::step(std::chrono::milliseconds delta) {